Amitaia/Shabbat-Times/README.md

     - hebrew_date
     - is_shabbat """ state get True if is shabbat and False is shabbat end."""
   ```
-  ### Entity Requirements

-  geoid (require) = need for your city location

-  latitude (require) = need for the sun sunset - you can find like in ha configurtion.yaml

-  longitude (require) = need for the sun sunset - you can find like in ha configurtion.yaml

   ### Entity Optional